-- Automatic Telegraphy - A machinery able to transmit telegraphic messages at higher speeds compared to human telegraph operators.
-Operators averaged speed was 25-40 words per minute.
-The machinery generated 500-1000 words per minute.
+- Automatic Telegraphy - A machine that transmits messages at a rate faster than humans.
+The operators' average rate was 25-40 words per minute.
+The mechanism generated 500-1000 words per minute.

 - Ore Milling – The invention was not a long-term profit commodity, but worthy of efficiently separating ore producing the valuable iron through magnetic means.

 - Cement – Edison developed cement processing techniques that enable him to establish a cement processing company that supplied higher-quality cement to the construction industry and notably the Yankee Stadium.

 - Disc Phonograph – Though it was not a success, he developed a superior disc phonograph, but only recorded artists he felt were suitable.
 Not taking the consumer to heart, the company folded before making any headway.

 - Electric Lamp – Edison spent a great deal of time as well as his staff configuring an ideal electric lamp.
 He did achieve success and a valued commodity.

 - Electric Generator – He developed a generator that worked better with incandescent lighting.
 The technology didn't last when proven inefficient.

-- Electric Light and Power System – A huge undertaking Edison orchestrated electric generators to light up areas of small populations.
+- Electric Light and Power System – A considerable undertaking Edison orchestrated electric generators to light up areas of small populations.
 He based this on direct current with fuses to break should the wires get too hot.

-- Electric Pen – The purpose of the pen was duplication, but it did not market well, and apparatus died.
+- Electric Pen – The purpose of the pen was duplication, but it did not market well, and the apparatus died.
 It returned to the market as a tattoo needle.

-- Fuel Cell – Edison constantly thought of ways to make electricity more efficiently developed and experiment with a fuel cell.
+- Fuel Cell – Edison always thought of ways to make electricity more efficiently developed and experiment with a fuel cell.
 Though nothing came of his developments, his notes and findings influenced the fuel cell-powered cars on the road today.

 - Loud-Speaking Telephone – Edison sold his telephone receiver to Britain because Alexander Graham Bell owned the American market.